edward-stuart-johnson/data-analytics-power-bi-report/README.md

 The table and column names in this database are different from the ones I had been using in Power BI.

-I printed a list of the tables in the database and saved the result to a csv file for quick referencing.
+I printed a list of the tables in the database usign a SQL query:

+SELECT TABLE_NAME FROM INFORMATION_SCHEMA.TABLES

+and saved the result to a csv file for quick referencing:

-I printed a list of the columns in the orders table usign a SQL query:
+I printed a list of the columns in the orders table:

+SELECT COLUMN_NAME
+FROM INFORMATION.SCHEMA.COLUMNS
+WHERE TABLE_NAME = 'orders'

 ![](SQL_column_name_query_screenshot.png)